Last reviewed August 2023

 First Amendment church and state concerns have led to multiple lawsuits around the country.
 A three-part test has frequently been used to determine the constitutionality of such laws.
 It was included in Chief Justice Burger's 1971 United States Supreme Court ruling in Lemon v.
 Kurtzman.
 It states, "First, the statute must have a secular legislative purpose; second, its principal or primary effect must be one that neither advances nor inhibits religion; finally, the statute must not foster an excessive government entanglement with religion."

 In June 2019, the U.S. Supreme Court agreed to hear the case, Espinoza v.
 Montana Department of Revenue.
 The case is about Montana's state tuition tax credit program that allows taxpayers to donate to organizations that give scholarships to students who attend private schools, many of them religious.
 Donors receive a tax credit for their donation.
-A Montana Supreme Court decision invalidated the program.
-A U.S. Supreme Court Decision upholding Montana's program may have ramifications for numerous states.
+A Montana Supreme Court decision had invalidated the program.
+In June 2020, the U.S. Supreme court ruled that the Montana Supreme Court lacked the authority to invalidate the program.

 Legislative History in Minnesota